hack-earth/manifesto/README.md

 lines of play and their likely outcomes.
 For example, there might be a simple gesture that the developer uses in the context of their source code to search the open-source world for a suitable package, class, method, function, or code snippet for a particular purpose.
 We call this "Code Mining".
-(For more about Code Mining, see the [codemining](https://github.com/WorldWideHack/codemining) repo.)
+(Code Mining is described further below.
+For implementation direction, see the [codemining](https://github.com/WorldWideHack/codemining) repo.)

 An Organizing Framework
 -----------------------